wifisensing/PicoScenes-Manual/source/scenarios.rst

 CSI Measurement using PicoScenes
 =================================================

-On this page, we list all the Wi-Fi sensing scenarios supported by PicoScenes and demonstrate the software's primary usage.
-In each scenario, we provide a takeaway bash script that users can exercise the experiment right away.
+On this page, we list some of the most frequently used Wi-Fi sensing scenarios and how they are supported by PicoScenes.
+In each scenario, we provide a takeaway bash script that users can perform the experiment right away.

 .. important:: Before getting started, make sure you have successfully installed the PicoScenes software and CSI measurement hardware.
 See also :doc:`installation` ahead.